 Photo of Jay Smith Jay Smith

-Jay Smith is of counsel in the Washington office.
+Jay Smith is a partner in the Washington office.
 He joined the firm after several years as a professor of political science and international affairs, during which he specialized in international trade policy and international dispute settlement.
 His practice in the International and…

-Jay Smith is of counsel in the Washington office.
+Jay Smith is a partner in the Washington office.
 He joined the firm after several years as a professor of political science and international affairs, during which he specialized in international trade policy and international dispute settlement.
 His practice in the International and Litigation groups draws on this academic and policy experience.

 Photo of William Isasi William Isasi